JamesMadamba/PowerBI-FinancialAnalytics/README.md

 Questions going forward:
 1.)
 How do we market to Channel partners, Mid Market, and Enterprise better?
 2.)
-Do we need to cut out Enterprise completly
+Do we need to cut out Enterprise completely?
 3.)
 Can we cut the price of COGS for VTT?